 Camille Hamilton Pating

-In her litigation practice, Camille advises and defends clients in trial, arbitrations and disciplinary appeals.
-An engaging and popular trainer, Camille is a frequent presenter on topics including in Social Media, Sexual Harassment, Retaliation and Ethics for Elected Officials.
-Prior to joining Meyers Nave, Camille served as senior employment and litigation counsel at Renne Sloan Holtzman Sakai LLP in San Francisco.
-For six years, she was a Deputy City Attorney at the San Francisco City Attorney’s office, where she specialized in employment litigation and litigated numerous civil jury trials, court trials, arbitrations and administrative hearings.
-She also served as the President of the San Francisco Ethics Commission, where she was responsible for the administration and enforcement of conflict of interest laws, campaign finance reform, lobbyist regulation and whistleblower investigations.
+Prior to joining Meyers Nave, Camille served as Senior Trial Counsel at Renne Sloan Holtzman Sakai LLP in San Francisco.
+She was a Deputy City Attorney at the San Francisco City Attorney’s office, where she litigated numerous civil jury trials, court trials, arbitrations and administrative hearings.
+She also served as the President of the San Francisco Ethics Commission.

 Presentations and Publications

-- Speaker, “Workplace Bullying: The Next Harassment Claim?,” CALPELRA Annual Training Conference, 2013
+- Speaker, “Workplace Bullying: The Next Harassment Claim?,” California Public Employers Labor Relations Association (CALPELRA) Annual Training Conference, 2013

 - Presenter, “Social Media – Creating a Policy You ‘Like’,” Meyers Nave Webinar, 2013

-- Speaker, “Ethics 101: A Guide for Public Officials,” California Public Employers Labor Relations Association (CALPELRA) Annual Training Conference, 2008
+- Speaker, “Ethics 101: A Guide for Public Officials,” CALPELRA Annual Training Conference, 2008

 - Speaker, “Lessons Learned from this Year’s Big Employment Verdicts,” CALPELRA Annual Training Conference, 2007